”Honey…it’s okay.

 Listening, opening my heart

-Having time to spend with my husband, getting to know each other in new ways
+Having time to spend with my husband, getting to know each

 Opportunities for travel